Try for free

 What is a contingency plan in project management?

 In project management, you can think of your contingency plan as your plan B for a project.
-It outlines the actions you’ll take should a worst-case unexpected event occur.
+Contingency plans allow you to achieve business continuity when unexpected events occur, outlining the actions you'll take in the event of a worst-case scenario.

 Contingency planning is a subset of risk management, although your contingency plan will only go into effect once the risk has already materialized.
 This makes a contingency plan different from a risk mitigation or risk management plan, which we’ll discuss later on.